LepistaBioinformatics/mycelium/README.md

 ---
 ## Description

 NOTE: This is a development package.
-Thus d'ont use in production.
+Thus don't use in production!

 `Mycelium` features allow users to build and check permissions into distributed systems.